Wood – a material with many qualities

 Using wood wisely

 Making more from less is part of the IKEA culture, and we always use resources efficiently.
-Regarding wood, every piece is cut and shaped so that waste is minimised in production while maintaining quality and durability.
+Regarding wood, every piece is cut and shaped so that waste is minimized in production while maintaining quality and durability.
 We constantly look for new and smarter ways to design and build our furniture to make sure our customers get the best possible product with the least impact on our planet.

 Responsible wood sourcing – working together with FSC

-Forests house over two-thirds of known terrestrial species, and are home to 80% of terrestrial biodiversity.
 The FSC certification includes the social and economic well-being of workers and local communities who depend on the forest, as well as environmental and economic matters and decision making, in addition to covering logging practices.

 We also work with WWF and other partners to combat illegal logging and promote responsible and transparent timber trade.
-Beginning with five forest projects in seven countries in 2002, today, we collaborate in 15 countries on a variety of projects.
+Beginning with five forest projects in seven countries in 2002, today, we collaborate in fifteen countries on a variety of projects.
 The aim is to support credible forest certification that benefits both people and the environment.